PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 The Paper server jars we provide on the downloads page through the API are **paperclip** jars.
 These use Spigot's mappings, which are essentially some type names, but fully obfuscated fields and methods.
 This can make it hard to work with in a development environment.
-This plugin lets you use fully deobfuscated types, names and fields during development, and then remaps your plugin, so it can still be used with the obfuscated server.
+This plugin lets you use fully deobfuscated types, names, and fields during development, and then remaps your plugin, so it can still be used with the obfuscated server.

 :::caution